michalciurus/michalciurus.github.io/_posts/2016-05-26-selectors-with-pure-swift.markdown

 }
 {% endhighlight %}

 Done!
-That sure looks pretty to me 🦄 I hope that UIKit gets translated to pure swift one day, and we won't have to resolve to such drastic measures.
+That sure looks pretty to me 🦄 I like it and I'm sure going to use it in my Swift code.

+I hope that UIKit gets translated to pure swift one day, and we won't have to resolve to such drastic measures.